What are Karaja Rugs?

 Structure of Karaja Rugs

 They are woven with a wool pile on a cotton or wool foundation with a single weft, similar to a Hamedan or a Senneh.
+The single weft results in a smooth backside.
 Newer Karaja rugs typically have a cotton foundation.
 Turkish knots are used in Karajas.
 They are very durable due in part to their strong foundations.
+The edges usually have a double cord rather than the typical single cord found in Persian rugs.
+Note the weave in the Karaja rug below.

-Also see more examples of Karaja rugs on our Pinterest Board!
+Also see more examples of Karaja rugs on our Pinterest Board and shop our selection of Karaja rugs below.